 There is a small fee to get in, but it’s definitely worth it to feel like a beautiful Empress for a few hours.

-Probably one of the most well known landmarks on Corfu, the Vlacherna Monastery was a women’s monastery and the present chapel was built in 1685.
-It’s open to the public all year round – you can go to simply admire the beauty, or to pray.
+Probably one of the most well-known landmarks on Corfu, the Vlacherna Monastery was a women’s monastery and the present chapel was built in 1685.
+It’s open to the public all year round – you can go to simply admire the beauty or to pray.
 (Or, to buy some Greek tat in the shop there).

-We ate lunch at one of the restaurants by the harbour, and one of the waiters seemed slightly different to the usual Greek waiters we were used to.
-His accent definitely wasn’t Greek, so we asked him where he was from and he said New York.
+We ate lunch at one of the restaurants by the harbour, and one of the waiters seemed slightly different from the usual Greek waiters we were used to.
+His accent definitely wasn’t Greek, so we asked him where he was from and he said, New York.
 He’d had a very powerful job in the rat race on Wall Street, but he gave it up and moved to Paleokastritsa to live a simple life in a beautiful place.
 Now that, my friends, is what you call life goals.

 I did love Sidari, but it did strike me as the more British-seaside-town part of Corfu.
 There were a lot of holiday resorts there, and shops selling all kinds of inflatables.
 (The beach kind – calm down).

 The reason I loved Sidari so much is because of the D’amour Beach Bar.
-It was right next to the beach, they had hammocks and swing seats, a pool & swim up bar, amazing food, COCKTAILS, and they had salsa music playing from their speakers.
+It was right next to the beach, they had hammocks and swing seats, a pool & swim-up bar, amazing food, COCKTAILS, and they had salsa music playing from their speakers.
 What’s not to like?
 I would literally live here if I could.

 Another great place to eat is the Kahlua Restaurant, just a short walk along the coast from D’amour.
-On one of the evenings my husband and I went for a drive, we ended up in Sidari and we had an amazing dinner while we watched the sunset.
+On one of the evenings my husband and I went for a drive, we ended up in Sidari and we had an amazing dinner here while we watched the sunset.